sanskrit/raw_etexts/mixed/ebhAratI-sampat/purANAni/mahApurANAni/agnipurANam.md

-unlikely that many chapters were arbitrarily supplied about8 or 9 centuries ago, and a few perhaps even later; to fill upthe chasms which time and accident had made in the originalÁgneya [Puráṇa](# "Essays, Vol. I. p.
-90.").”
+unlikely that many chapters were arbitrarily supplied about8 or 9 centuries ago, and a few perhaps even later; to fill upthe chasms which time and accident had made in the originalÁgneya Puráṇa[^6].”
  In the Preface attached to the first volume of this editionof the Agni Puráṇa, a descriptive list has been given of themanuscripts consulted in preparing the text for the press.Since its publication I obtained two codices, one from Benares,and the other from Mangalore.
 The former numbered X, andmarked comprises 412 folia each 16. by 5

+[^6]: "Essays, Vol. I. p.
+90."

 +